I love the look and feel of vintage and antique items. My collections contain quite a few beautiful items that I enjoy sharing.

 I started selling collectibles online a while back.
 The host website guidelines required that I fully describe anything I sell.
 In doing my research for the items I was selling, I found fascinating information on identifying porcelain by its mark.

 The more you discover about vintage porcelain, the more interesting it is.
 Even if you do not want to get into collecting, looking at the pretty pieces is enjoyable and relaxing.

-- You could collect everything by one manufacturer -- all Royal Worcester or Spode.
+- You could collect everything by one manufacturer—all Royal Worcester or Spode.

 - Another idea is to collect all of one thing: snuff boxes, hatpin holders, pitchers, etc.

-Schumann/Bavaria - Royal Dresdner Compote Dish
+Schumann/Bavaria: Royal Dresdner Compote Dish

 This is one of a pair of compote dishes that I own.
-There is a base which screws on and off of this plate.
+There is a base that screws on and off of this plate.
 This is the Royal Dresdner pattern with a scalloped edge pierced rim.

-Photo of the Bottom of a Vintage Schumann/Bavaria Compote Dish
+Pottery Mark of Schumann/Bavaria Compote Dish

 This Royal Dresdner blue pottery mark is a little hard to read as it is inside the pedestal of the compote dish shown above and thus, not on a flat surface.
 It says "Royal Dresdener" "Carl Schuman" "Bavaria" with and image of a crown.